 These different defaults can lead to incompatibilities between the two frameworks.
 To counteract that, Apache Isis also recognizes and honours JDO's @Column(allowsNull=...).

-For example, rather than:
+For example, you can write:

 '''

 @javax.jdo.annotations.Column(allowsNull="true")

+@lombok.Getter @lombok.Setter

 private LocalDate date;

-@Property(optionality=Optionality.OPTIONAL)

-public LocalDate getDate() { ... }

-public void setDate(LocalDate d) { ... }

 '''